Getting an Interview

 I commend ZS for the speed of the process.
 I received a call the day after the second round with their decision.
 Everyone I met was friendly and honest about their work.
 The person who took me to lunch told me that he really did not like his job, which was helpful.
 I realize that this might sound like sour grapes, but I am fairly certain that even if I had received an offer I would have declined.
 It seems like really boring and time-consuming work that does not make a positive contribution to the world at large.

 - One of the case studies concerned reorganizing a pharmaceutical sales staff, and essentially boiled down to how I would downsize the department.
-View Answer
+1 Answer

-The process took 6+ weeks – interviewed at ZS Associates in May 2011.
+I applied online.
+The process took 2 weeks – interviewed at ZS Associates (Evanston, IL) in June 2011.

 Two interviews in the process.
 One is by phone, and is done in two parts.
 The first part is a standard interview (about your education, experience, etc), and the second part consists of a small case study, followed by a discussion of your answers and thought process. the second interview is a day long interview done in the office.
 You will meet with people at each level (associate, consultant, etc), and it is a similar experience to the phone interview (a mix of typical interviews with case studies thrown in).
 At this point there is also a written case study.